melisgl/journal/README.md

 section.
 The journals used for recording and replaying are specified by [`WITH-JOURNALING`][6131] or by [`WITH-BUNDLE`][12a5].

-The [Journals reference][fbbb] is presented later, but for most purposes creating them (e.g. with [`MAKE-IN-MEMORY-JOURNAL`][9955], [`MAKE-FILE-JOURNAL`][f0e7]) and maybe querying their contents with [`LIST-EVENTS`][0c1b] will suffice.
+The [Journals reference][fbbb] is presented later, but for most purposes, creating them (e.g. with [`MAKE-IN-MEMORY-JOURNAL`][9955], [`MAKE-FILE-JOURNAL`][f0e7]) and maybe querying their contents with [`LIST-EVENTS`][0c1b] will suffice.
 Some common cases of journal creation are handled by the convenience